vitran96/evershop-docs/docs/development/getting-started/introduction.md

 - EverShop introduction
 sidebar_label: Introduction
 title: Free open-source React Ecommerce Platform
-description: EverShop is a React Ecommerce Platform that helps developing an e-commerce store.
+description: EverShop is a full stack React Ecommerce template that helps developing an e-commerce store.
 EverShop is a flexible with both admin panel and front store are extensible.
 ---

-# EverShop – React Ecommerce Platform Introduction
+# EverShop – React Ecommerce Template Introduction

 Welcome to the EverShop.
-A React Ecommerce Platform!
+A Full Stack React Ecommerce Template!

-EverShop is an open-source [React ecommerce platform](/) that helps developers developing their e-commerce store.
-Based on a module system, EverShop is a flexible platform with both admin panel and front store are extensible.
+EverShop is an open-source [React ecommerce template](/) that helps developers developing their e-commerce store.
+Based on a module system, EverShop is a flexible with both admin panel and front store are extensible.

 EverShop also offers rich functionality.
 Enabling merchants to develop a web store meets the business requirements.

+EverShop is free and open-source.
+The source code is available on [GitHub](https://github.com/evershopcommerce/evershop)

 ## Technology stack